sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

 Install Databricks JDBC Driver
 -----------------------------------

 Fire needs the Databricks JDBC Driver to be installed.
-Install it in the ``fire-user-lib`` folder of the Fire installation.
+Install it in the ``fire-user-lib`` and ``fire-server-lib`` folder of the Fire installation.

 You can download the Databricks JDBC Driver from the Databricks site :